-- Treat vomiting and suspected nausea with anti-emetics such as maropitant, or ondansetron.
-Consider intermittent omeprazole in dogs with suspected gastric bleeding (e.g. melena, iron deficiency) or vomiting-induced esophagitis. - 4.
-Give fluids parenterally as necessary to maintain hydration (see Footnote). - 5.
-Drugs that rely predominantly on renal function for their clearance from the body should be used with caution in patients in Stage 4 CKD.
+- Consider treatment for anemia if it is affecting the patient's quality of life: typically this occurs when the PCV is <0.20 I/I (20%) Human recombinant erythropoietin is the most effective treatment but is not approved for veterinary use: darbepoetin is preferable as it is less antigenic than epoetin alfa.
+Anabolic steroids are of no proven benefit and may be detrimental. - 3.
+Treat vomiting and suspected nausea with anti-emetics such as maropitant, or ondansetron.
+Treat decreased appetite/weight and/or muscle loss with appetite stimulants such as capromorelin or mirtazapine.
+Consider intermittent omeprazole in dogs with suspected gastric bleeding (e.g. melena, iron deficiency) or vomiting-induced esophagitis.
+If pharmacological management of appetite is ineffective and/or supplemental hydration is required long-term, enteral feeding tube should be considered. - 4.
+Give fluids parenterally as necessary to maintain hydration (see Footnote). - Drugs that rely predominantly on renal function for their clearance from the body should be used with caution in patients in Stage 4 CKD.
 It may be necessary to adjust the dose of these drugs (depending on their therapeutic indices) to avoid accumulation.